The Composition of Paint

 If you think of paint as a two-part material, with the oil being the glue that binds the pigment particles into place, it is the pigment that is responsible for delivering the colour.
 The pigment must therefore have the following qualities:

-So paint manufacturers choose pigments which have these properties, or rather the ability to resist these forms of attack.
-Broadly speaking we divide pigments into two groups: inorganic and organic.
+So, paint manufacturers choose pigments that possess these properties, or rather the ability to resist these forms of attack.
+Broadly speaking, we divide pigments into two groups: inorganic and organic.

 These are pigments not made from the tissues or chemical residues of animals or plants.
 They can be further divided into those that are natural and those that are man-made.
 The natural are a simple matter to discuss.
 All our predecessors did was dig them out of the ground or from rock faces.
 In most instances, these were dry ground with a pestle and mortar until they made a fine powder.
 In the case of Lapis Lazuli (the original version of Ultramarine Blue), excessive grinding simply causes the blue colour to disappear!
 Many books tell romantic stories of the mystique that, sometimes inappropriately, surrounds these pigments.
 For instance, in its natural form, Vermilion was called Cinnabar, a granular, terra-cotta-like mineral that was gathered by shooting arrows at seams exposed in cliff faces.